sashi0034/angel-lsp/docs/angelscript-bnf.md

 The BNF is defined in `server/bnf.txt`.

-To update the BNF written in the comments of the source code, please run `server/update_bnf.py`.
+You can update the BNF in the comments of this project's source code by running `server/update_bnf.py`.